 - the right to be informed about automated individual decision-making, including profiling;

-- the right to file a complaint to the personal data protection authority of the Republic of Latvia, i.e. the Data State Inspectorate of the Republic of Latvia,if the Client has any legal complaints that cannot be resolved during the negotiation process with the Company and its DPO through the contact details indicated in Section 11.
+- the right to lodge a complaint with the personal data protection supervisory authority of the Republic of Latvia, i.e. the Data State Inspectorate of the Republic of Latvia, if the Client has any legal complaints that cannot be resolved during the negotiation process with the Company and its DPO through the contact details indicated in Section 12.

 - All aforementioned rights shall be exercised in good faith and on a written request basis.

 The Client agrees not to hold the Company, Dukascopy Group and its employees and affiliates liable for losses of any kind, including financial, suffered by the Client while using the Client’s Personal data, e.g. login details, by a third party (either communicated by the Client or obtained in an abusive/fraudulent manner from the Client).
 The Client shall be liable of any such Personal data disclosure to unauthorized third parties.